Abdul Wahid Soomro

 Abdul Wahid Soomro is a Pakistani politician who was a member of the National Assembly of Pakistan from 2008 to 2013.

 Political career

-He ran for the seat of the National Assembly of Pakistan from Constituency NA-237 (Thatta-I) as a candidate of Pakistan Peoples Party (PPP) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan from Constituency NA-237 (Thatta-I) as a candidate of Pakistan Peoples Party (PPP) in the 2002 Pakistani general election but was unsuccessful.
 He received 53,616 votes and lost the seat to Syed Ayaz Ali Shah Sheerazi.

-He was elected to the National Assembly from Constituency NA-237 (Thatta-I) as a candidate of PPP in 2008 Pakistani general election.
+He was elected to the National Assembly from Constituency NA-237 (Thatta-I) as a candidate of PPP in the 2008 Pakistani general election.
 He received 85,138 votes and defeated Syed Riaz Hussain Shah Sheerazi, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He ran for the seat of the National Assembly from Constituency NA-237 (Thatta-I) as a candidate of PPP in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-237 (Thatta-I) as a candidate of PPP in the 2013 Pakistani general election but was unsuccessful.
 He received 78 votes and lost the seat to Shamasunnisa.